banterability/dateline/README.md

 var newYears = Dateline(new Date(2014, 0, 1, 0, 0););

-var moonWalk = Dateline(new Date(-14159040000));
+// Any format accepted by Date.parse is fine var moonWalk = Dateline(new Date(-14159040000));

+// Defaults to the current date/time
+var now = Dateline();
 ```

 Call through to native date methods to your heart's content: